Jonah Matranga: Early life

 Jonah Rzadzinski Matranga grew up in Brookline, Massachusetts.
 He left in 1987 to attend Pitzer College in Claremont, California, where he majored in English and began making music by himself.
 After graduation, he moved to Sacramento to form Far in 1991.

 They made four albums, including the classic Water and Solutions, before disbanding in December 1998.
 During this time, Jonah married in April 1994, and his daughter was born that August.
 He divorced two years later.
 In 1999, he moved to the Bay Area.
-He currently lives in San Francisco, making music and raising his daughter.
+He currently lives in Portland, making music and raising his daughter.

 Solo career and New End Original

 After the demise of Far, Jonah began to perform with a tape recorder and touring under the name onelinedrawing, which had been the name of a cassette he had released on Kevin Seconds's Pop Rockit Records.
 He released two EPs in 1999 (Sketchy EPs #1 and #2) of bedroom demos.
 He put out two further EPs in 2001 – "Always New JanJun00" and "Always New JulDec00".

-In 2000, he formed and fronted New End Original, a band that primarily formed full-band versions of onelinedrawing songs.
+In 2000, he formed and fronted New End Original, a band that primarily performed full-band versions of onelinedrawing songs.
 With the lineup completed by Texas Is The Reason alumni Scott Winegard (bass) and Norman Arenas (guitar), and drummer Charlie Walker (ex-Chamberlain), they released one album Thriller and a single for Lukewarm.

 Much of his solo material has also been self-released, though often subsequently distributed through labels such as Crank! and Corrupted Image.
 However, his two full-length onelinedrawing albums, Visitor (2002) -a mixed bag of acoustic-based home recordings spanning a few years- and The Volunteers (2004) were released by Jade Tree Records.

 The Volunteers possessed a more polished sound – courtesy of mixer Dave Sardy, who had previously worked with Matranga on Far's Water and Solutions.

 Matranga retired the onelinedrawing moniker in 2004 and now intends to put all future solo releases under his name.
 In December 2004, Jonah began offering custom-made recordings of songs by himself or others through his website, in order to offer a one-of-a-kind musical artpiece.
 Information about this and his many other ideas can be found on Matranga's website, where he can also be contacted personally.